A short environmental film exploring themes of noise pollution and green infrastructure in our cities.

 The concept for the work was heavily influenced by my own reading of Basner, Mathias et al. 'Auditory and Non-Auditory Effects of Noise on Health.'
 Lancet 383.9925 (2014): 1325–1332.
-Personal listening experiences in European cities and towns were also influential in my overall creative approach.
+Personal listening experiences in European cities and towns were also influential.

 All material was captured in Brandon Hill Park/Nature Reserve, Bristol, and in various traffic congestion hotspots throughout Bristol city centre.

 A customised Raspberry Pi 2 Model B v.1.1 microcomputer running Python time-lapse scripts was used to capture and process raw images.